Applies to XIENCE Skypoint™, XIENCE Sierra™ and XIENCE Alpine™ Stent Systems:

 - Hypersensitivity to everolimus active substance, or to other rapamycin derivates

-- Infections (bacterial, fungal, viral or protozoan infections, including infections with opportunistic pathogens).
-Polyoma virus-associated nephropathy (PVAN), JC virus-associated progressive multiple leukoencephalopathy (PML), fatal infections and sepsis have been reported in patients treated with oral everolimus
+- Infection (bacterial, fungal, viral or protozoan infection, including infection with opportunistic pathogens).
+Polyoma virus-associated nephropathy (PVAN), JC virus-associated progressive multiple leukoencephalopathy (PML), fatal infection and sepsis have been reported in patients treated with oral everolimus

 - Kidney arterial and venous thrombosis